timm/tested/docs/onFishr.md

 others, can use lessons from past tests to improve subsequent versions.

-(Aside: Q: but wait, is this an AI subject or a CS subject?
-A: yes.
+(ASIDE: Q) but wait, is this an AI subject or a CS subject?
+A) yes.
 AI is software[^me]  and as such it needs engineers who have the experience needed to revise and refactor and improve it[^mart].)

+(ASIDE, again: Q) Is this an AI subject or a requirements engineering subject?
+A) yes.
+Requirements and testing are both iterative processes where we try to learn the most, using the least samples).

 [^me]: T. Menzies,
        ["The Five Laws of SE for AI"](https://github.com/timm/timm.github.io/blob/master/pdf/20FiveLawsSE4AI.pdf),